Citrrus/MBContactPicker/README.md

 #### Custom Prompts
 Modify `MBContactPicker.prompt` to change the prompt value from the default of `@"To:"`.
 Set `MBContactPicker.showPrompt` to `NO` in order to remove the prompt completely.
 For i18n support, the prompt text is customizable in `Localizable.strings` via the `"MBContactPickerPrompt"` key.

+### Add Contact Picker Programmatically
+If you have to add `MBContactPicker` programmatically, you will need to either manually add the constraints (preferred) or set `translatesAutoresizingMaskToConstraints` to `YES` and then set the frame.
+See [this comment](https://github.com/Citrrus/MBContactPicker/pull/62#issuecomment-34449308) for more information

 ## Motivation

 This project exists to because no other cocoapods existed that solved the problem of providing a robust contact selector that was easy to implement, used the latest iOS tools, and matched the appearance of iOS7's flat design.